 Dr. Old did some of the first modern research on immunotherapy, with a substance called BCG, now an FDA-approved treatment for bladder cancer.
 BCG is made from a weakened version of the bacterium that causes tuberculosis.
 Experts think Coley’s toxins may have worked in a similar manner to BCG — jumpstarting an immune response to cancer by provoking one against the bacteria.

 Dr. Old impacted cancer immunotherapy in yet another important way: by serving as teacher and mentor to many future leaders in the field.
-One of those students was Jedd Wolchok, now Chief of the Melanoma and Immunotherapeutics Service and holder of the Lloyd J. Old Chair for Clinical Investigation at MSK.
+One of those students was Jedd Wolchok, now Chief of the Melanoma Service and holder of the Lloyd J. Old Chair for Clinical Investigation at MSK.

 Dr. Wolchok has played a central role in developing new immunotherapy treatments for melanoma, including the immune checkpoint inhibitors ipilimumab and nivolumab, which have revolutionized treatment for this disease.